superflowagent/tactivo/docs/archived/CREDIT_SYSTEM.md

 - **Client-dependent** - if browser crashes before credit update completes, credits not adjusted
   - **Probability**: Very low (operations are fast)

 **Recommendation**: Frontend implementation is sufficient for small-to-medium applications with low concurrency.
-For high-traffic scenarios with many concurrent bookings, consider server-side implementation (PocketBase hooks or custom API).
+For high-traffic scenarios with many concurrent bookings, consider server-side implementation (custom API or Edge Functions).

 ---